moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/troubleshooting.md

 ## Depot type GCS not supported

-If you deploy LakeSearch in a DataOS environment built on GCS, the Service will remain in a pending state, as LakeSearch is only supported in environments built on Azure or AWS.
+If you deploy Lakesearch in a DataOS environment built on GCS, the Service will remain in a pending state, as Lakesearch is only supported in environments built on Azure or AWS.

-Below is an example of the indexer logs when attempting to run a LakeSearch service in a GCS-based environment.
+Below is an example of the indexer logs when attempting to run a Lakesearch service in a GCS-based environment.

 ```bash
  dataos-ctl log -t service -n ls-test-query-rewrite -w public -r